 “We cannot wait for famine to be declared; we must act now to safeguard livelihoods and lives,” said Rein Paulsen, Director of the U.N.’s Food and Agriculture Organization Office of Emergencies and Resilience.

 While those in Somalia are at the epicenter of the suffering, nations throughout Africa are gripped by unrelenting drought.
 In Ethiopia’s Tigray region, women are dying during pregnancy or soon after giving birth at five times the pre-war rate.
 Children under 5 are dying at twice the same rate.
 Uganda, South Sudan, and Kenya are all experiencing extreme drought.
-Sudan, Chad, Nigeria, Niger, Mali, and Burkina Faso are all affected, too.
-While there has not been an official declaration of famine, relief is desparatly needed to save lives.
+Sudan, Chad, Nigeria, Niger, and Mali are all affected, too.
+While there has not been an official declaration of famine, relief is desperately needed to save lives.

 Famine Relief Delivered